rbolt13/2024-Oscars/about.md

 2. **Comparison Tab**: Compare predictions made by participants.
 Filter responses by category, and select specific aliases to compare predictions.

+3. **Seen Statistic**: Analyze the data on movies seen by participants.

-3. **Leaderboard Tab**: (Live Monday March 11th) View the top predictors once the Oscars are announced!
+4. **Leaderboard Tab**: (Live Monday March 11th) View the top predictors once the Oscars are announced!

 **Participation:**